Polls spell trouble for Biden with Hispanic voters - NewsBreak

 A UCLA Latino Policy and Politics Initiative study on Latino turnout in the 2020 election found that while a majority of Latino voters in Miami-Dade County in Florida backed former President Trump, Biden decisively won the Latino vote in other key areas, including in Arizona and Georgia, where those margins likely helped tip the states in his favor en route to narrow victories.

-And Latinos could play an even greater role in 2022 than in previous midterms.Abbott sparks fresh White House speculation with border moves
+And Latinos could play an even greater role in 2022 than in previous midterms.Man arrested in connection with triple homicide at Georgia gun range

 While traditionally Latino voters had played an outsize role in a relatively small number of districts — for instance, heavily Democratic districts in downtown Los Angeles or New York — the Hispanic voter battlefield has changed drastically over the past decade.